 Many travellers to Nunavut go to Baffin Island.
-If you aren’t familiar with Nunavut geography, Baffin Island is the large island located on the northeast side of the map below.
+If you aren’t familiar with Nunavut’s geography, Baffin Island is the large island located on the northeast side of the map below.
 It is home to Iqaluit, Pangnirtung, Pond Inlet and a handful of other communities.
-To reach Baffin Island, you would fly from either Ottawa or Montreal.
+To reach Baffin Island from the south, you would fly from either Ottawa or Montreal.

 If you are going to a community in southern Nunavut (the communities on the mainland of Canada, like Baker Lake or Arviat), you would likely fly from Winnipeg.

-Alternatively, if you were traveling to one of the communities on the northern part of the mainland (Kugaaruk) or an island north of the mainland (Cambridge Bay) you would fly from Yellowknife.
+Alternatively, if you were travelling to one of the communities on the northern part of the mainland (Kugaaruk) or an island north of the mainland (Cambridge Bay) you would fly from Yellowknife.

 Booking a flight to Nunavut is fairly straightforward.
-You can book online at First Air or Canadian North.
+You can book flights on Canadian North’s website.
 Alternatively, you can book using Aeroplan points by contacting Aeroplan booking centre by phone.

 Here are some additional resources I think you’ll find helpful if you’re planning a trip to Nunavut.